Cooks standing around a counter for a pre-shift meeting

 • Team birthdays

-It’s important to keep your staff informed about company updates, particularly when things can change so quickly from day to day.
+It’s important to keep your staff informed about general company changes or updates from a previous shift, particularly when things can change so quickly from day to day.
 If you’ve created a new restaurant staffing schedule, for instance, employees need to know about this as soon as possible.

 Instruct Your Employees